- Bachelor's Degree Completion

 2 years part-time

 Our healthcare system is experiencing rapid transformation.
 With an aging population, growing medical costs, and emerging technologies, employment for health administrators is expected to grow.
-In the Regis Master in Health Administration program you will develop skills needed to meet today’s complex healthcare management challenges.
+In the Regis Master of Science in Health Administration program, you will develop skills needed to meet today’s complex healthcare management challenges.

 Take this program in one of three convenient formats: